-"Or a character that could inspire older women to dress a little hipper, take a few more chances, to inspire people to have fun with wigs, and God bless them if they have to have them," she told E!
-News.
+"Or a character that could inspire older women to dress a little hipper," she told E!
+News during an interview last year, "take a few more chances, to inspire people to have fun with wigs, and God bless them if they have to have them."

 A veteran of classic sketch comedy series SCTV, O'Hara has played hundreds of characters throughout her storied career, including roles in Beetlejuice, Home Alone, The Nightmare Before Christmas and Best in Show.
 O'Hara credited her time in Second City and SCTV with preparing her to portray Moira Rose in a way that has surprised and connected with viewers.

 When the show wrapped production, O'Hara was offered some keepsakes, including some of Moira's wardrobe and wigs.
-She said she wanted to clear up the notion that she stole anything.
-She was offered everything she took home.
+She said she wanted to clear up the notion that she stole anything: She was offered everything she took home.
 The wigs are not yet on display, however, that does not mean O'Hara doesn't treasure these mementos.
-Last year, during a particularly stressful evacuation caused by the Getty Fire in Los Angeles, O'Hara took the important belongings: passports, documents, baby photos and some of Moira's wardrobe.
+In 2019, during a particularly stressful evacuation caused by the Getty Fire in Los Angeles, O'Hara took the important belongings: passports, documents, baby photos and some of Moira's wardrobe.

 Over the years, the Roses learned how to be a family, but each individual family member also had a significant character arc.
 Moira became involved in local politics, joined a singing group, directed the local production of Cabaret, eventually dipped her toe back into acting and had success with The Crows Have Eyes 3: The Crowening.
 The Crows Have Eyes success then gave her the upper hand to negotiate a sweet deal for her return to the revival of her TV soap, Sunrise Bay.
 It's been a long journey for Moira, and O'Hara said she's quite pleased with the choices her character made—and to have had a say in them while working with Dan Levy.